kayteedee/ticket-lifecycle/README.md

 <p align="center">
 <img width="800" alt="isolated" src="https://i.imgur.com/ABuZ4RN.png"><br>
-**Note: *The organizaition you work for will determine the type of details you type into the description.**
+**Note: *The organization you work for will determine the type of details you type into the description.**

 ***